-Chapter 430 amends the Public Health Law to expand the authority of the “attending nurse practitioner” and align with the authority of the “attending physician” under Family Health Care Decisions Act (FHCDA) for making end-of-life decisions.
+Specifically, Chapter 430 of the Laws of 2017 amended the Public Health Law to expand the authority of an “attending nurse practitioner” to align it with the authority of the “attending physician” under FHCDA to determine incapacity and to orders to implement end-of-life decisions.
 Under the Palliative Care Information Act, nurse practitioners are obliged to – and do – counsel patients and families about end-of-life options.
 The new law became effective on May 28, 2018.

 |The FHCDA, in PHL 2994-c, as of May 28, provides that the determination of incapacity must be by the "attending physician or attending nurse practitioner."
 In life-sustaining treatment cases there must be a concurring determination by a "health or social services practitioner" which includes an NP.
 This means that the FHCDA does allow an NP to determine incapacity or provide the required concurring determination.

 |§ SCPA 1750-b(4)(a) provides that in life-sustaining treatment cases the "attending physician" as defined in PHL 2980.2 must determine incapacity.

 The attending physician must consult with another physician or licensed psychologist.
 Either the attending or consult must have special qualifications relating to the treatment of persons with intellectual disabilities.
 This means that § SCPA 1750-b does not allow an NP to determine incapacity or provide the required consult.

 |Falls within NP's scope of practice.
 No statutory limitation.
 NP can write the order.

-|The health care proxy law, in requires the "health care provider" to honor decisions by agent.
+|The health care proxy law requires the "health care provider" to honor decisions by agent.
 "Health care provider" would include a NP.
 NP can write the order.

 |Currently, the FHCDA specifies that the attending physician must implement the surrogate's decision.
 PHL 2994-F. The definition of attending physician (effective May 28) will include nurse practitioner.
 So, as of May 28, 2018, an NP can write the order.

 |SCPA 1750-b.4(d) provides that it is the “attending physician” who must write the order.
 The 2017 NP bill did not amend this.

 Submit your email address to receive New York's MOLST Update.